Baltimore/Washington International Airport: 20th century

-2000s–present
+21st century

+In January 2000, the BWI USO opened, the largest in the world at that time.
+Space-A flights operated by the U.S. Air Force's Air Mobility Command continue to have a significant presence at BWI.
+Flights from Ramstein Air Base and Joint Base McGuire-Dix-Lakehurst occur frequently.
+The facility serves 99 percent of military personnel traveling to and from duty stations in Europe, Southwest Asia, and the United States.

-Ghana Airways began service to Accra in July 2000.
-The airline operated McDonnell Douglas DC-10s to Baltimore and sought to serve the many people of West African origin residing in the region.
-In July 2004, however, the US government prohibited Ghana Airways flights from taking off from or landing in the country.
-According to officials, the company was operating on an expired license and had disobeyed orders to stop flying an unsafe plane.
+In July 2000, Ghana Airways began service from BWI to Accra.
+The airline operated the flight with McDonnell Douglas DC-10s and sought to serve the many people of West African origin residing in the region.

+Four years later, in July 2004, the U.S. federal government prohibited Ghana Airways from flying to the U.S. According to officials, the company was operating on an expired license and had disobeyed orders to stop flying an unsafe plane.

-To accommodate Southwest's extensive presence at the airport, in 2005 Concourses A and B were expanded, renovated, and integrated with one another to house all of that airline's operations there for their major operating base.
-This new facility, designed by URS Corporation, opened on May 22, 2005.
-On October 1 of that year, the airport was renamed again, becoming "Baltimore/Washington International Thurgood Marshall Airport," to honor former US Supreme Court justice Thurgood Marshall, who grew up in Baltimore.
+In 2005, to accommodate Southwest's extensive presence at the airport, Concourses A and B were expanded, renovated, and integrated with one another to house all of that airline's operations there for their major operating base.
+The new facility, designed by URS Corporation, opened on May 22, 2005.
+On October 1 of that year, the airport was renamed Baltimore/Washington International Thurgood Marshall Airport, to honor former U.S. Supreme Court justice Thurgood Marshall, a native of Baltimore.

-North American Airlines' introduction of a link to Accra via Banjul in June 2006 marked the return of direct flights between Baltimore and Africa.
+In June 2006, North American Airlines introduced a link to Accra via Banjul, The Gambia, marking the restoration of direct flights between Baltimore and Africa.
 The carrier employed Boeing 767s on the route.
-Nevertheless, North American ended all scheduled service in May 2008.
-At the time, it flew nonstop to Accra and Lagos from Baltimore.
+Afterward, it made the Accra flight nonstop and added a route to Lagos.
+North American ended all scheduled service in May 2008.

-The airport has been a backdrop in numerous films, including The Silence of the Lambs, Goldfinger, Broadcast News, Home for the Holidays and Twelve Monkeys.

-In late 2008 Health magazine named BWI the second healthiest airport in the United States.
+In 2008, Health magazine named BWI the second-healthiest airport in the United States.
 In 2009 the airport had a six percent increase in air travelers due to the proliferation of discount flights.
 In a 2009 survey of airport service quality by Airports Council International, BWI was the world's top ranking airport in the 15-to-25-million-passenger category.
 BWI also ranked seventh, in medium-sized airports, based on customer satisfaction conducted by J.D.
 Power and Associates.

-On August 5, 2014, little-used runway 04-22 was permanently closed.
+On August 5, 2014, the airport's little-used runway, 04–22, was permanently closed.
 It was 6,000 ft long and used primarily when the main runways needed to be closed for repairs.
-The last operation on the runway was a Southwest Airlines flight from Chicago Midway that arrived at 4:18 AM.
+The last operation on the runway was a Southwest Airlines flight from Chicago Midway Airport, which arrived at 4:18 AM.